PyconUK/2025.pyconuk.org/src/local-info.md

 The trams don't come close to the venue, but if you want to visit somewhere slightly further afield the tram is a great option.

-You can purchase a paper ticket from a machine on the platform, or pay by contactless when getting on/off a tram.
+You can purchase a paper ticket from a machine on the platform, or pay by tapping a contactless card on one of the yellow circles at a tram stop.
+You'll need to tap out again using the **same card** at the end of your journey to avoid being charged the maximum day ticket price.
 See the [TfGM] page on [contactless payments] for details of how contactless fees are calculated (and what happens if you forget to tap out at the end of your journey!).

 As with the bus, the [Bee Network app] is a good way to plan a journey on the trams, though Google Maps also works well.